wbzyl/nosql-tutorial/views/elasticsearch-plugins.md

 „Plugins can have »sites« in them, any plugin that exists under the *plugins* directory with a *_site* directory, its content will be statically served when hitting

     /_plugin/[plugin_name]/

-url.
+URL.
 Those can be added even after the process has started.”

 Pierwszą wtyczkę nazwiemy *hello_es*.
 Będzie to tzw. „site plugin”, prosta aplikacja HTML korzystająca z jQuery.